Violent Playground: Production

-The film was shot on location in Gerard Gardens in Liverpool, some interior scenes were shot at Pinewood Studios, and the school scenes were shot at St Mary and St Michael School, Sutton Street, Stepney, London E1.
+The film was shot on location in Gerard Gardens in Liverpool.
+Some interior scenes were shot at Pinewood Studios, and the school scenes were shot at St Mary and St Michael School, Sutton Street, Stepney, London E1.

 It played throughout Europe on its initial release, but failed to break into the US market, where a glut of similar films was being produced.
-It was, however, given a US release in the 1960s to cash in on both its Liverpool background, after the city became famous for being the home of The Beatles, and McCallum's global popularity in his role as Illya Kuryakin in The Man from U.N.C.L.E.
+The film began airing on local US television stations in mid-1960, and the film aired sporadically throughout the decade.
+It was, however, given additional theatrical showings in England in 1964–65 to cash in on both its Liverpool background, after the city became famous for being the home of The Beatles, and McCallum's global popularity as Illya Kuryakin in The Man from U.N.C.L.E.

 Critical reception

-In a contemporary review, The Monthly Film Bulletin wrote, "The screenplay is stiff and lifeless, relying on false banter and stagy recrimination scenes," with the reviewer concluding that, "It is very sad that such a wonderful opportunity to make a true to life film on such an important theme has been allowed, once again, to slip away".
-BFI Screenonline subsequently wrote of the film, "it's hard to deny its rousing effectiveness as a high-powered melodrama".
-TV Guide noted, "A tautly scripted effort is given a realistic bent through the atmospheric photography and the subtle handling of the children."
+In a contemporary review, The Monthly Film Bulletin wrote: "The screenplay is stiff and lifeless, relying on false banter and stagy recrimination scenes," with the reviewer concluding that, "It is very sad that such a wonderful opportunity to make a true to life film on such an important theme has been allowed, once again, to slip away".

+Variety gave the film a positive review.

+Sight and Sound said that the film "seems a sadly wasted opportunity: a highly experienced director and a young writer, approaching a topical subject of real potentialities, have found in it mainly the familiar material for melodrama."

+The Manchester Guardian's reviewer wrote: "Violent Playground, a not too clinical study of adolescent crime and its environment, has many of the ingredients of a very good film.
+Its story is well-planned, moral and exciting.
+The dialogue is intelligent, and the filming, against the background of Liverpool's streets, blitz sites, and teeming blocks of municipal flats is lively and imaginative.
+Much of the acting, too, is unusually impressive.
+But so much that is good makes one ungratefully greedy for the extra subtleties of characterisation that would have turned this into a first-rate film."